keithbuhler/keithbuhler.github.io/pages-philosophy/phd-how-to.md

 ### 7. How do you decide on an Area? ##

 Naturally, each school is different.
-Some have you write a Prospectus or Dissertation Proposal rather than stretching the process out like U. K. does.
+Some have you write a Prospectus or Dissertation Proposal rather than stretching the process out like UK does.
 We do an Area Proposal, then Qualifying Exams, then a Dissertation Proposal, each of which must be written and orally defended before the committee.

 My area proposal was the product of much soul-searching.
 When I applied to graduate school, I had intended to study Plato.
 However, my favorite themes in contemporary ethics and metaethics kept cropping up.
 Every semester I wrote a term paper or three for my courses.
 In these papers, I noticed that I kept gravitating towards attacking or defending metaphysical naturalism, ethical naturalism, and so on.